Exploring dimension learning via a penalized probabilistic principal component analysis: Effective rank selection heuristics based on a penalized probabilistic principal components analysis

-The penalized approach requires proper calibration of $\tilde{\delta}$ so that $k^{*}$ is the maximizer of $l_{\text{p}}(k;\tilde{\delta})$.
-The selection of appropriate tuning parameter values in other well-known problems, such as the selection of shrinkage tuning parameter in lasso \cite{10.2307/2346178,RSSB:RSSB693}, uses either a model selection criterion, e.g. Bayesian information criterion, or cross-validation.
-However, the use of a cross-validation approach is based on optimizing a certain objective function which can be analytically expressed, a task that is difficult when of interest is determining the effective dimension.
-Our attempts at using an off-the-shelf information criterion have produced only modest results for finite samples.
+The introduction of penalty changes the monotonicity property of the profile likelihood~\eqref{eq:maxlk}, and thus makes it possible to select the correct dimension $k$ for appropriate choices of $\tilde{\delta}$-value.
+The selection of appropriate tuning parameter values in other well-known problems, such as the selection of shrinkage tuning parameter in lasso~\citep{10.2307/2346178,RSSB:RSSB693}, uses either a model selection criterion, e.g.\ Akaike or Bayesian information criterion, or cross-validation.
+However, the use of a cross-validation approach is based on optimizing a certain objective function that can be analytically expressed, a task that is difficult when of interest is determining the dimension.
+Our attempts at using an off-the-shelf information criterion produced modest results in simulations under the correct model specification, but failed to identify a sensible estimate when the data generative model deviated from assumptions.

-So far, the best performance is obtained through a ``voting'' strategy in which each value of $\tilde{\delta}$ will lead to a vote for a particular estimate of $k$.
-Since the same estimated $k$ can result from multiple $\tilde\delta$-values, we ultimately select the estimate that has been obtained most often.
-We provide analytical and simulation support for this ``voting" procedure in the next subsection.
+So far, a data-driven heuristic gave the best balance in performance.
+It entails a voting strategy in which each value of $\tilde{\delta}$ over a plausible range, determined from the data, will lead to a vote for a particular value of $q$ as the estimate.
+Since the same estimate of $k$ can result from multiple $\tilde{\delta}$-values, ultimately the estimated dimension that has been obtained most often is selected.